MOSS WOOD NEWSLETTER Late Summer NEWS ISSUE #105 march 2020

 Sauvignon Blanc in Australia and to a lesser extent, the world, has been dominated by New Zealand for the last 20 years.
 Many of these wines fit the “industrial” mould but they have their place, providing consumers with consistent quality and style at very reasonable prices.
 When David Hohnen of Cape Mentelle fame established Cloudy Bay in the mid-1980’s, as much as he was keen for success, we suspect he wouldn’t have expected the “Sauvalanche” to become quite as big as it has.
 In the background the nuanced and complex wines made from this variety have, to some extent, been overlooked.

-In the background, there are producers around the world who’ve been applying the “everything in moderation principle” and coming up with excellent results.
+There are producers around the world who’ve been applying the “everything in moderation principle” and coming up with excellent results.
 In Sauvignon Blanc’s traditional homes, Bordeaux, Sancerre and Pouilly Fume, nuanced, complex white wines are being produced and which have been overlooked by all but the most serious consumers.
 Unfortunately, in Australia, the category has suffered because of over-exposure to the cheap and cheerful style.

 At Moss Wood, combining youthful exuberance and the wisdom of years, we’ve been keen to explore the potential of Sauvignon Blanc from Ribbon Vale.
 We went back to the drawing board to see what we might do, with the advantage of having made a few complex Chardonnays over the years, so we had something of a head start in what techniques might work.